Characters that appear in Power Rangers (2017).

 - Adaptational Jerkass: While she was also a materialistic, popular girly girl in the original series, she was always very kind and looked out for the other students.
 Here she starts off as a full out Alpha Bitch before Character Development makes her more like her series counterpart.

 - Alpha Bitch: Surprisingly before the start of the film.
-She eventually went too far and realized what kind of person she had turned into, prompting her to change.
+She was seemingly the head of the popular girls and saw no problem with showing a nude picture of her friend to a boy for no reason.
+She eventually realized what kind of person she had turned into, prompting her to change.

 - Apologetic Attacker: She doesn't "attack" Trini, per se (since she wasn't trying to hurt her), but she does apologize to her before dragging her into the pit that the other Rangers just jumped into.